zhaokangshun888/Similarity-of-life-history-strategy-between-native-and-non-native-freshwater-fishes/README.md

 Install the required packages in RStudio as listed in the code.
 No specific additional installation steps are needed.

 #Demo#
-No demo is provided; please follow the instructions below to run the code on the provided data.
+No demo is provided; please follow the instructions beside the code to run the R scripts with our data.

 #Instructions for Use#
 Refer to the comments within the code files for instructions on how to run the R scripts with our data.